 Class of 2018

 Dr. Christiana Bediako received a BS in Biology from Frostburg State University and medical degree from Medical University of Lodz.
 She then completed an Internal Medicine Transitional year at University of Maryland Medical Center-Midtown Baltimore.
-Along with her medical degree, Christiana has a degree in MPH.
 Dr. Bediako enjoys spending time with family, counseling/mentoring youth, aerobic classes, and running.
 She’s fluent in Twi (African dialect), and understands some Russian and Polish.

 Joseph Walter Adams, M.D.